Skip to main content

 8. Report on Israeli crimes against Palestinians in the West Bank.
 In 2023 alone, more than 500 Palestinians were killed by Israeli soldiers and settlers in the West Bank.
 More than 200 of them were killed before 7 October.
 By failing to report on the escalating violence of settler attacks, administrative detention, medical neglect in prisons, solitary confinement, forced confessions under torture, house demolitions, and theft of property, RTÉ helps to maintain the false impression that the violence began with the Hamas attack on October 7.

 9. Platform Palestinian voices at least as much as Israeli ones.
-RTÉ frequently features interviews with Israeli government sources, including Ambassador to Ireland, Dana Ehrlich and former Israeli Prime Minister Ehud Olmert.
-In most cases, they’re allowed to present their views unchallenged by a pro-Palestinian perspective.
-RTÉ should balance this by interviewing well known Palestinian advocates such as Salman Abu Sitta, Omar Barghouti, Mohammed El Kurd, or Noura Erakat, as well as members of Palestinian-Irish families.
+RTÉ frequently features interviews with Israeli government sources, including the former Ambassador to Ireland, Dana Ehrlich and former Israeli Prime Minister Ehud Olmert.
+RTÉ should balance this by interviewing well-known Palestinian advocates such as Salman Abu Sitta, Omar Barghouti, Mohammed El Kurd, or Noura Erakat, as well as members of Palestinian-Irish families.

 Why is this important?

-It is the duty of RTÉ as Ireland's national broadcaster to tell the truth about what is happening in Gaza, the West Bank and Lebanon.
-By suppressing information, by playing into Israeli narratives and ignoring credible reports of war crimes, RTÉ becomes complicit.
+It is the duty of RTÉ as Ireland's national broadcaster to tell the truth about what is happening in Gaza, the West Bank, Lebanon, and Syria.
+By suppressing information, by playing into official Israeli and US narratives and ignoring credible reports of war crimes, RTÉ becomes complicit.
 The Irish people have a right to know about those crimes, because they are being funded and supported by countries with which we enjoy the closest of cultural and economic relations.
 Moreover, Israel itself is one of Ireland's largest trading partners (in 2022 alone, Ireland imported goods valued at €5 billion from Israel).

 How it will be delivered